GaTechTeam59/noisy-motion-prediction/project-proposal/project-proposal.md

 - Project title: Human Motion Prediction in Noisy Environments

 **Project summary.**
-- Detecting and idenfying human motion arises in a number of applications including animation (movies and video games), video analysis (security, sports, etc.), and robotics (self-driving cars).
-Although movement detection and identification have roots in classical computer vision (CV) problems, deep learning provides new avenues to approach these problems, blending classical CV tools with modern computational and inferential paradigms—for example, augmenting (parallel) convolutional neural networks with (learnable) optical flow neural network layers).
-That said, deep learning approaches have worked with idealized data sets that are not marred with noise.
-Our project seeks to:
+- Detecting and identifying human motion arises in a number of applications including animation (movies and video games), video analysis (security, sports, etc.), and robotics (self-driving cars).
+Although movement detection and identification have roots in classical computer vision (CV) problems, deep learning provides new avenues to approach these problems, blending classical CV tools with modern computational and inferential paradigms—for example, augmenting (parallel) convolutional neural networks with (learnable) optical flow neural network layers.
+As most deep learning approaches have worked with idealized data sets that are not marred with noise, our project explores a recognition network's robustness to image noise.
+- To do this, our project aims to evaluate the impact and robustness of human motion recognition models through the following stages:
+    - build an existing architecture used for noise-free datasets;
-    - train and optimize models using noisy data (based on existing architectures used for noise-free datasets);
+    - train and optimize the model using noisy data;
     - predict motion in the presence of noise; and
     - compare the performance of models trained with noise versus those trained in the absence of noise.